 It’s happened to most of us.
-You threw away damaged jeans and you had some money in it, thorn purse with your keys in it, or even something maybe meaningless to others but of great value to you, like favourite lipstick or a wedding ring.
+You threw away damaged jeans and you had some money in it, a torn purse with your keys in it, or even something that may be meaningless to others but of great value to you, like favorite lipstick or a wedding ring.
 Maybe the most known case regarding this is when James Howells from Wales threw away his hard drive with 7500 bitcoins on it.
 This means he unknowingly discarded $7.5 million when he decided to get rid of his dismantled computer’s part.
 And what made the whole story even worse was that he bought these bitcoins for next to nothing.

-So here are some things people threw away unknowingly over time which were worth a fortune then and still are.
+So here are some things people threw away unknowingly over time that were worth a fortune then and still are.
 Maybe, this will make you think twice before throwing something away carelessly.

 The winning lottery ticket